LoriRongrong/CSE110-Lab1/README.md

 # Rongrong's User Page

-You can visit my [personal website](https://lorirongrong.github.io/Me/) to see what's going on in my life and what I am up to.
+You can visit my [personal website](https://lorirongrong.github.io/Me/) to see my resume and my projec!
 I **tried** to update the code during the winter break but I was occupied by other things in my life.

-## Quotes
+## I sometime find quotes interesting
-Some words really inspired me, like:
+Some words really inspired me.
+The one below is interesting because I often struggle too much with past mistakes.
 > “Don’t Let Yesterday Take Up Too Much Of Today.” – Will Rogers

-Some code really inspired me, like:
+Some code really inspired me because how prevalent they are, like:
 ```
-echo hello world
+hello world
 ```
 ## Special links
 [relational links to an empty file](./linked_file.txt)

-Also if you would like some meme:
+Also if you would like some memes:

 ![meme of the day](./meme.png)